Occupational safety and health: International

 The ILO published ILO-OSH 2001 on Guidelines on Occupational Safety and Health Management Systems to assist organizations with introducing OSH management systems.
 These guidelines encouraged continual improvement in employee health and safety, achieved via a constant process of policy; organization; planning and implementation; evaluation; and action for improvement, all supported by constant auditing to determine the success of OSH actions.

 From 1999 to 2018, OHSAS 18001 was adopted and widely used internationally.
 It was developed by a selection of national standards bodies, academic bodies, accreditation bodies, certification bodies and occupational health and safety institutions to address a gap where no third-party certifiable international standard existed.
 It was designed for integration with ISO 9001 and ISO 14001.

 OHSAS 18001 was replaced by ISO 45001, which was published in March 2018 and implemented in March 2021.

 National

 National management system standards for occupational health and safety include AS/NZS 4801 for Australia and New Zealand (now superseded by ISO 45001), CSA Z1000:14 for Canada (which is due to be discontinued in favor of CSA Z45001:19, the Canadian adoption of ISO 45000) and ANSI/ASSP Z10 for the United States.
 In Germany, the Bavarian state government, in collaboration with trade associations and private companies, issued their OHRIS standard for occupational health and safety management systems.
 A new revision was issued in 2018.
 The Taiwan Occupational Safety and Health Management System (TOSHMS) was issued in 1997 under the auspices of Taiwan's Occupational Safety and Health Administration.

 Identifying OSH hazards and assessing risk

 Hazards, risks, outcomes

+A furnace in operation at a metallurgical foundry.
+None of the barefoot workers are wearing PPE, and this carries the risk of injury.

-The terminology used in OSH varies between countries, but generally speaking:
+The terminology used in OSH varies between countries, but in general: